What You’ll Learn 🖥️

 Y-axis information: The signal value at the cursor position, including units.

-As one graph may contain up to four signals, the measurement cursor always tracks the nearest signal next to the current position.
+Since one graph can contain up to four signals, the measurement cursor always tracks the signal that is nearest to the current cursor position.

 Y-axis information is the absolute or relative time at the cursor position